Australian Football League

-The Australian Football League (AFL) is a company operating the premier and only fully professional competition of Australian rules football and the AFL Women's and other competitions.
+The Australian Football League (AFL) is the pre-eminent professional competition of Australian rules football.
 It was originally named the Victorian Football League (VFL) and was founded in 1896 as a breakaway competition from the Victorian Football Association (VFA), with its inaugural season in 1897.
 It changed its name to Australian Football League in 1990 after expanding its competition to other Australian states in the 1980s.
-The AFL publishes its Laws of Australian football, which are used, with variations, by other Australian football organisations.
+The AFL publishes its Laws of Australian football, which are used, with variations, by other Australian rules football organisations.